hdShang/arxiv-daily/docs/cs-RO/2025-09-16/papers/250913074v2-beyond-anthropomorphism-enhancing-grasping-and-eliminating-a-degree-.md

 ---
 layout: default
-title: Beyond Anthropomorphism: Enhancing Grasping and Eliminating a Degree of Freedom by Fusing the Abduction of Digits Four and Five
+title: "Beyond Anthropomorphism: Enhancing Grasping and Eliminating a Degree of Freedom by Fusing the Abduction of Digits Four and Five"
 ---

 # Beyond Anthropomorphism: Enhancing Grasping and Eliminating a Degree of Freedom by Fusing the Abduction of Digits Four and Five